Set up & Integrate

 New customer and new card webhooks

-Whenever a new customer ID or card ID is created by the checkout, a webhook notification will be sent to the webhook_url configured in the Hub, unless a different URL is provided in the payment-links request.
+Whenever a new customer_id or card_id is created by the checkout, a webhook notification will be sent to the webhook_url configured in the Hub, unless a different URL is provided in the payment-links request.

 Hosted Checkout payment flows